Broadband physical layer cognitive radio with an integrated photonic processor for blind source separation: Conclusion

 \section{Conclusion}

-In summary, we explored a photonic BSS approach with an unprecedentedly high bandwidth of up to 19.2 GHz that can fully demonstrate the capability of the BSS technique.
-In addition, the high SIR observed for all the frequencies and ill-conditioned problems, together with an example of a wireless transceiver system, confirms that the improved MRR control method benefits the real-world applications of MRR weight banks.
-Overall, this work illustrates that photonic approaches are approaching readiness to replace the conventional RF implementations, effectively addressing bandwidth limitations, energy efficiency, and latency.
-With the incoming availability of higher speed modulators \cite{he2019high} and photodetectors \cite{lischke2021ultra} on the silicon platform, as well the maturity of packaging, including photonic wire bonding \cite{lindenmann2012photonic}, laser integration \cite{zhou2015chip}, co-packaging of silicon and CMOS chips, and monolithic cointegration of CMOS and silicon photonics \cite{zerochange}, this proposed photonic BSS can have future implementations with higher integration and broader bandwidth.
-With these, we envision a standalone BSS device of a small form factor that is field-deployable for various applications.
+In summary, we explored a physical layer cognitive radio solution based on BSS being performed on a dithering controlled silicon MRR weight bank.
+This solution is a complete RF frontend with a photonic signal processor that can do intelligent learning through the fully programmable and integrated electronic-photonic system.
+This setup has an unprecedentedly high bandwidth of up to 19.2 GHz that can fully demonstrate the capability of the BSS technique.
+In addition, the high SIR observed for all the frequencies and ill-conditioned problems, together with an example of a wireless transceiver system, confirms the benefits of real-world applications brought by the improved MRR control method.
+The superior performance of this photonic approach illustrates the readiness to replace conventional RF implementations, effectively addressing the incoming challenges in wireless communications, including bandwidth limitations, energy efficiency, and latency.

+With the availability of higher speed modulators \cite{he2019high} and photodetectors \cite{lischke2021ultra} on the silicon platform, as well as the maturity of packaging, including photonic wire bonding \cite{lindenmann2012photonic}, laser integration \cite{zhou2015chip}, co-packaging of silicon and CMOS chips, and monolithic cointegration of CMOS and silicon photonics \cite{zerochange}, this proposed photonic BSS can have future implementations with higher integration and broader bandwidth.
+With these, we envision a standalone BSS device of a small form factor that is field-deployable for various applications, including interference cancellation in autonomous vehicles and aviation.